webqit/quantum-js/README.md

 ### Change Propagation

-Reactivity exists with Contract Functions where there are dependencies "up" the scope to respond to!
+Reactivity exists with Reflex Functions where there are dependencies "up" the scope to respond to!
 And here's the mental model for that:

 `┌─` a change *happens outside* function scope